tanmaygar/tanmaygar.github.io/_pages/publications.md

 ---

 ## Areas of Interest
-My academic journey has been largely driven by an interest in computer vision.
-Over time, I've delved into various aspects of this fascinating domain, using tools and frameworks that are at the forefront of the field.
+My academic interest is at the intersection of Machine Learning and Computer Vision.
+Over time, I've explored the various aspects of this domain, using the latest tools and frameworks.
 Whether it's traditional image processing techniques or advanced deep learning methodologies, I'm always on the lookout for the next challenge in computer vision.
 Feel free to explore my work and reach out for collaborations or discussions!

 ## Publications